dikortis/LetsTalkETC/Episodes/Episode_4.md

-which you know it seemed like it was such a small amount of pools that were you know advertising you know this whole thing um it kind of blew my mind and I was like you know I didn't like the way it was going so as soon as it three in classic came on i'm like wow cool i'm
+which you know it seemed like it was such a small amount of pools that were you know advertising you know this whole thing it kind of blew my mind and I was like you know I didn't like the way it was going so as soon as it three in classic came on i'm like wow cool i'm